 Pope Francis Visits the UAE – February 3-5, 2019

-In February 2019, His Holiness Pope Francis will make a historic visit to the UAE.
-The visit will be the first time a sitting Pontiff visits the Arabian Peninsula – the birthplace of Islam.
-This momentous occasion reflects the UAE’s openness and commitment to inclusivity and religious freedom.
+In February 2019, His Holiness Pope Francis made a historic visit to the UAE.
+It was the first ever visit by a sitting pope to the Arabian Peninsula – the birthplace of Islam.
+This momentous occasion reflected the UAE’s openness and commitment to inclusivity and freedom of worship.

 - History of Catholicism in the UAE

 His Holiness Pope Francis visited the UAE from February 3-5, 2018.
 In line with the UAE’s commitment to inclusion and freedom of worship, the visit encouraged dialogue and explored commonalities between people of different faiths.

 - Reception with Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi, and Sheikh Mohammed bin Rashid Al Nahyan, Vice President, Prime Minister and Ruler of Dubai.

 - Meeting with the Muslim Council of Elders at Sheikh Zayed Grand Mosque.

 - Signing of the Human Fraternity Document with Dr. Ahmed el-Tayeb, the Grand Imam of Al-Azhar and Chairman of the Muslim Council of Elders.
 The Document calls for interfaith harmony and understanding.
 Following Pope Francis’ visit, UAE Minister of Foreign Affairs and International Cooperation Sheikh Abdullah bin Zayed Al Nahyan announced that the Document will become part of the curriculum in schools and universities.

 - Mass in front of 180,000 people at Zayed Sports City in Abu Dhabi.